-Curtains add just the right touch to the light of room but as much we love how they add to the decor, sometimes knowing how to care for them can be a mystery.
+Curtains can add just the right touch of light to a room, but as much we love how they add to the decor, sometimes knowing how to care for them can be a mystery.
 How often should you clean curtains?
 How do you protect delicate sheers?
 Can you use a washing machine?

 Items Needed to Clean Curtains

 - Upholstery attachment

 - Laundry detergent

 - Washing machine/hand washing supplies

 - Dry cleaners for dry clean only curtains.

 For weekly care, use the upholstery brush attachment on your vacuum cleaner to vacuum heavier weight curtains.
 For lightweight curtains, an occasional shake is more practical to protect delicate fabric.
 When cleaning the curtains weekly, lookout for stains or areas that need more in-depth attention.
 The tops of the curtains along the rod are especially susceptible to dust accumulation.
 You can use a long-handled dusting tool to gently brush and dust the area or the wand of your vacuum cleaner.